 Many people think that sexual assaults are only perpetrated by vicious strangers on dark, deserted streets.
-In fact, studies indicate that between 80 and 90 percent of all people who have been raped know their perpetrator(s).
+Studies indicate that between 80 and 90 percent of all people who have been raped know their perpetrator(s).
 This is called "date rape" or "acquaintance rape."
 "Date rape" is not a legally distinct or lesser category of rape.
 It refers to a relationship and situational context in which rape occurs on a date.
 Rape or any sexual offense, whether on a date or not, is the same criminal offense involving the same elements of force, exploited helplessness, or underage participation.
-With sexual assaults where the victim knows the perpetrator, alcohol use is often involved on the part of either the victim or the perpetrator.
+In sexual assaults where the victim knows the perpetrator, alcohol use is often involved by either the victim or the perpetrator.
 However, sexual assault is still a crime regardless of the intoxication of the perpetrator or the victim.